filecoin-project/specs/next/content/systems/filecoin_mining/storage_mining/mining_cycle/index.md

 # Storage Mining Cycle
 ---

-{{< hint danger >}}
-Issue with label
-{{< /hint >}}
-{{/* <label mining_cycle>}}

-Block miners should constantly be performing Proofs of SpaceTime using [Election PoSt](\missing-link), and checking the outputted partial tickets to run [Leader Election](\missing-link) and determine whether they can propose a block at each epoch.
+Block miners should constantly be performing Proofs of SpaceTime using [Election PoSt](election_post), and checking the outputted partial tickets to run [Leader Election](expected_consensus#secret-leader-election) and determine whether they can propose a block at each epoch.
 Epochs are currently set to take around X seconds, in order to account for election PoSt and network propagation around the world.
 The details of the mining cycle are defined here.

 ## Active Miner Mining Cycle

-In order to mine blocks on the Filecoin blockchain a miner must be running [Block Validation](\missing-link) at all times, keeping track of recent blocks received and the heaviest current chain (based on [Expected Consensus](\missing-link)).
+In order to mine blocks on the Filecoin blockchain a miner must be running [Block Validation](block) at all times, keeping track of recent blocks received and the heaviest current chain (based on [Expected Consensus](expected_consensus)).

 With every new tipset, the miner can use their committed power to attempt to craft a new block.

-For additional details around how consensus works in Filecoin, see [Expected Consensus](\missing-link).
+For additional details around how consensus works in Filecoin, see [Expected Consensus](expected_consensus).
 For the purposes of this section, there is a consensus protocol (Expected Consensus) that guarantees a fair process for determining what blocks have been generated in a round, whether a miner is eligible to mine a block itself, and other rules pertaining to the production of some artifacts required of valid blocks (e.g. Tickets, ElectionPoSt).

 ### Mining Cycle

-After the chain has caught up to the current head using [ChainSync](\missing-link).
+After the chain has caught up to the current head using [ChainSync](chainsync).
 At a high-level, the mining process is as follows, (we go into more detail on epoch timing below):

-- The node receives and transmits messages using the [Message Syncer](\missing-link)
+- The node receives and transmits messages using the [Message Syncer](message_syncer)
-- At the same time it [receives blocks](\link-to-block-sync)
+- At the same time it [receives blocks](block_sync)
     - Each block has an associated timestamp and epoch (quantized time window in which it was crafted)
-    - Blocks are validated as they come in [block validation](\link-to-block)
+    - Blocks are validated as they come in [block validation](block)
-- After an epoch's "cutoff", the miner should take all the valid blocks received for this epoch and assemble them into tipsets according to [Tipset](\missing-link) validation rules
+- After an epoch's "cutoff", the miner should take all the valid blocks received for this epoch and assemble them into tipsets according to [Tipset](tipset) validation rules
-- The miner then attempts to mine atop the heaviest tipset (as calculated with [EC's weight function](\link-to-chain-selection)) using its smallest ticket to run leader election
+- The miner then attempts to mine atop the heaviest tipset (as calculated with [EC's weight function](expected_consensus#chain-selection)) using its smallest ticket to run leader election
-    - The miner runs an [Election PoSt](\missing-link) on their sectors in order to generate partial tickets
+    - The miner runs an [Election PoSt](election_post) on their sectors in order to generate partial tickets
-    - The miner uses these tickets in order to run [Leader Election](\missing-link)
+    - The miner uses these tickets in order to run [Leader Election](expected_consensus#secret-leader-election)
-        - if successful, the miner generates a new [Randomness Ticket](\link-to-tickets) for inclusion in the block
+        - if successful, the miner generates a new [Randomness Ticket](storage_power_consensus#tickets) for inclusion in the block
         - the miner then assembles a new block (see "block creation" below) and waits until this epoch's quantized timestamp to broadcast it

-This process is repeated until either the [Election PoSt](\missing-link) process yields a winning ticket (in EC) and the miner publishes a block or a new valid block comes in from the network.
+This process is repeated until either the [Election PoSt](election_post) process yields a winning ticket (in EC) and the miner publishes a block or a new valid block comes in from the network.

 At any height `H`, there are three possible situations: